Top

 +

-VoC programs fail not because organizations can't listen — they fail because listening isn't connected to deciding.
+VoC programs fail because listening isn't connected to deciding.
 Survey data lands in a dashboard.
-Dashboard data doesn't reach the people who can act.
+The people who can act never see it.
 The five-layer framework addresses the gap between signal capture and strategic response.

 See the VoC Framework